azat-co/fullstack-javascript/chapter1/chapter1.md

 ```

-More information is available at Wikipedia (http://en.wikipedia.org/wiki/Cascading_Style_Sheets) and MDN (https://developer.mozilla.org/en-US/docs/Web/CSS).
+More information about CSS is available at Wikipedia (http://en.wikipedia.org/wiki/Cascading_Style_Sheets) and MDN (https://developer.mozilla.org/en-US/docs/Web/CSS).

 CSS3 is an upgrade to CSS that includes new ways of doing things such as rounded corners, borders, and gradients, which were possible in regular CSS only with the help of PNG/GIF images and by using other tricks.

-For more information refer to CSS3.info (<http://css3.info>), and [CSS3 vs. CSS comparison article on Smashing](http://coding.smashingmagazine.com/2011/04/21/css3-vs-css-a-speed-benchmark) (http://coding.smashingmagazine.com/2011/04/21/css3-vs-css-a-speed-benchmark).
+For more information refer to CSS3.info (<http://css3.info>), and [CSS3 vs. CSS comparison article on Smashing](http://coding.smashingmagazine.com/2011/04/21/css3-vs-css-a-speed-benchmark) (<http://coding.smashingmagazine.com/2011/04/21/css3-vs-css-a-speed-benchmark>).

 JavaScript
 ----------

 <span id="JavaSCRIPTS" class="anchor"></span>JavaScript (JS) was crafted in 1995 at Netscape as LiveScript.
-Guess what another technology got its start in 1995?
-It's Java.
-Hence, developers of LiveScript renamed it into JavaScript but the two are very different.
+Guess what other technology got its start in 1995?
+Java.
+It was very hyped and popular, so the LiveScript developers renamed it into JavaScript.
+But Java and JavaScript are very different; they are like ham and hamster 🤡.
 JavaScript has the same relationship with Java as a hamster has with a ham.
 So please don't confuse one with another.
 JavaScript is interpreted and run by a JavaScript engine (Google Chrome V8 or Microsoft Chakra or SpiderMonkey) from a plain text.
-Java is compiled to bytecode which is run by the Java Virtual Machine.
-There are differences in syntax, memory usage, typing and pretty much anything else.
+Java is compiled to bytecode that is run by the Java Virtual Machine.
+There are differences in syntax, memory usage, typing, and pretty much anything else.

 For most beginner programmers, it's easier to get started with JavaScript than with any other language.
 JavaScript has a very expressive language and very little setup overhead (just open your browser and start coding).
-JavaScript is the only native language which runs in the browsers (until we have WebAssembly but who wants to do that?).
-This fact alone makes JS the most popular language by number the runtime environments.
+JavaScript is the only native language that runs in the browsers (until we have WebAssembly, but who wants to do that?).
+This fact alone makes JS the most popular language by the number of runtime environments.
 Moreover, JavaScript is omnipresent.
-It can be use almost anywhere!
+It can be used almost anywhere!

-These days, JavaScript is used for both client-side and server-side web, as well as in desktop application development, drones, Internet of Things (IoT), and other things.
+These days, JavaScript is used for both client-side and server-side web development, as well as in desktop application development, drones, Internet of Things (IoT), and other things.
 This is the main focus of this book because with JavaScript you can develop across all the layers.

 If you are a beginner programmer, then just learn JavaScript and you won't need to learn any other languages.
-You can just use JavaScript for everything like front end, back end, database and DevOps, and that will make you a full stack JavaScript developer, my friend!
+You can use JavaScript for everything like frontend, backend, database, and DevOps, and that will make you a full stack JavaScript developer, my friend!

 Let's start with JavaScript in HTML.
 Putting JS code into a `<script>` tag is the easiest way to use JavaScript in an HTML document: